statickidz/coolify-oci-free/README.md

     - Name: The name of the server
     - IP Address/Domain: If you want to use a wildcard domain use the private instance IP, otherwise take the public one.
     - User: ubuntu

     ![coolify-3](img/image-4.png)

 - Check your proxy is running and you are good to go.

     ![coolify-4](img/image-2.png)

-- Your server now should look like this.
+- Your server screen now should look like this.

     ![coolify-5](img/image-3.png)

 ## Project Structure